More contagious COVID-19 variant found in Mecklenburg County

 Vaccinations will help control the spread of the disease, including the new variants.
 The current approved vaccines from Pfizer and Moderna are said to be effective against the new strains.

-The second event will be held at the Bank of America stadium this upcoming Friday through Sunday.
+The second event will be held at the Bank of America stadium this Friday through Sunday.
 There will be 19,000 vaccines available for the event.
-The vaccination clinic will be available by appointment only will.
-Those interested can sign up here.
+All appointment slots have been filled.